microsoft/iotedge-k8s-doc/src/examples/configmaps.md

     [Volume](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#volume-v1-core) and [VolumeMount](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#volumemount-v1-core) API reference have details on allowed values and defaults.

-    >🗒
     >
-    >*We've used `edgeHub` as an example here, however you can specify K8s extended createOptions for any module in the edge deployment.*
+    >We've used `edgeHub` as an example here, however you can specify K8s extended createOptions for any module in the edge deployment.

 1. Generate the workload deployment config by right-clicking the **deployment.template.json** in the left navigation pane and selecting **Generate IoT Edge Deployment Manifest**.
 This will generate the minified **deployment.amd64.json** under the **config** directory.

 1. Update the configuration for the device by right-clicking **deployment.amd64.json** and selecting **Create Deployment for Single Device**.
 In the displayed list, choose the device created in step 1 to complete the operation.